m0rphine1/lazy-import-deobfuscator/README.md

 ## Final Note

-This PoC is intended as a **starting point for developers and researchers** who want to experiment with deobfuscation techniques for lazy imports.
+This PoC is intended as a **starting point for developers and researchers** who want to experiment with deobfuscation techniques.
 While it demonstrates the concept, it is not a fully reliable or polished tool.
 Feel free to adapt and improve upon it to suit your specific use case.

 Happy hacking! 😊